rgleason/dashboard_tactics_pi/README.md

 ## Introduction

-If you are using both the built-in Dashboard and the Tactics plug-ins in OpenCPN v5 or greater, you may want to have but one plug-in instead of two to have all available instruments available in one place.
-Even if you are not interested in Tactics functions, it has also improved a few aspects of the plain Dashboard, like export/import functions and streaming.
-This version comes with more resources allowing it to be expandandable, to host even more (!) instruments talking NMEA-2000, such as engine monitoring, mast rotation, etc.
+If you are using both the built-in Dashboard and the Tactics plug-ins in OpenCPN v5 or greater, you may want to have but just one plug-in instead of two.
+All available instruments will be in one place.
+Even if you are not interested in Tactics functions, Dashboard has also improved and has new functions, like export/import and input/output streaming.
+This version comes with more resources allowing it to be expandandable.
+It can host even more (!) instruments, also those talking NMEA-2000, such as engine monitoring, mast rotation, etc.

 Tactics functions provide information to help you sail better - ranging from true wind data to advanced functions which allows a selection of the best head sail for the next tack.
 Please read further about it and other advanced features here:
 * [Tactics and performance functions](docs/Tactics.md)